 Scientist, Writer, Lawyer and Journalist

-Vitelio Brustolin is a Research Scientist at Harvard Law School, a Researcher in the Harvard Department of the History of Science, an Adjunct Professor at Columbia University in the School of International and Public Affairs, and a University Professor at the Institute of Strategic Studies and International Relations (INEST) of the Fluminense Federal University (UFF).
+Vitelio Brustolin is a Research Scientist at Harvard Law School, a Researcher in the Harvard Department of the History of Science, an Adjunct Professor at Columbia University in the School of International and Public Affairs, and a University Professor at the Institute of Strategic Studies (INEST) of the Fluminense Federal University (UFF).
 He is the Director of the Brustolin Intelligence & Strategy, a company specialized in strategic analysis, projection of scenarios and professional training.
 He is also a journalist who worked at Voz da Serra, Imprensa Livre, Diário da Manhã and Cátedra newspapers as a correspondent.
 In addition, Brustolin was Communication Advisor for the City Government of Rio de Janeiro and the State Department of Education; Director of Communication at Departamento Geral de Ações Socioeducativas; Director of Entrepreneurship at NGO Ação Comunitária do Brasil; a University Professor at Brazil Army Command and General Staff College (ECEME), and a Management Analyst for the State Government of Rio de Janeiro.

 He is the author of the following books: The Rebel Angel (published respectively by: Edelbra - 1st ed., and Rovelle - other editions), The Little Traveler (published by Rovelle), and Culture Through the Book (winner of the Honor Motion of Academy Riograndense of Literature).
 He also received the following literary awards and accolades: National Literary Contest of the SAMI; the Literary Award of Olintho de Oliveira; winner of the Harvard Shinagel Prize; selected as one of the authors to be in “13 Immortal Tales”, by Editora Canal BRV.